nishantjr/k-play/README.md

 Running tests
 =============

+Note that all tests do not work on all backends, and that some backends fail only because they produce non-standard output.

+TODO: Add a list of tests/backend pairs that are known to be failing

 * To build a definition, run `./build <definition>`
 * To build all tests for a definition, run `./build <definition>-tests`
 * To build tests for a definition against one backend, run `./build <definition>-<backend>-tests`